nsdrozario/WaveCMP/README.md

 ```
 If you want to install WaveCMP, you can run `sudo make install`.
 By default it will install to `/usr/bin`, but
 you can change this by editing the `INSTALL_DIR` variable at the top of the Makefile.

+The Makefile assumes you have `pkg-config` installed and it can locate `gtkmm-3.0`.
 #### Windows
 If you are using MSYS2, the process is essentially the same as the Linux instructions, except that you don't need `sudo` to install to `/usr/bin`.
 Please note that outside of the MSYS2 shell, you will need the appropriate dynamically linked library files to run WaveCMP within Windows.
 If you do not